 Nayax is the proud manufacturer of leading secure vending machine card readers including the VPOS Touch and Onyx.

 The VPOS Touch credit card reader is an all-in-one device that accepts both contact and contactless payments.
-The VPOS Touch is an integrated POS complete with telemetry that integrates with the NayaxVend management software.
+The VPOS Touch is an integrated POS complete with telemetry that integrates with Nayax’s vending management system.
 The VPOS Touch has a color touch screen and voice interaction, which provides customers with an enhanced experience.
 It accepts over 80 different payment methods in 50 currencies so that you never miss out on a sale.

 The Onyx contactless card reader cashless payment device is an advanced card reader and telemetry device that offers customers a convenient cashless payment solution and machine owners a number of powerful capabilities including marketing tools, telemetry, and remote machine management.
 This device only accepts contactless payments.